Suryaxoxz/Suryaxoxz/README.md

 - 🌱 I’m currently learning engineering **on computer science**

-- 👯 I’m looking to collaborate on develop ** Good relationship together**
+- 👯 I’m looking to collaborate on develop a networking based project

 - 💬 Ask me about **code , frontend , networking and cybersecurity**